beaubreedlove/FantasyFootball/rules.md

     1. Players may only be dropped by a manager if the manager intends to immediately replace the slot on his or her roster.
     1.  <a id="trades">Trades</a>
         1. Trade deadline
-            1. The trade deadline will be the default set by Yahoo.
+            1. The trade deadline will be the Saturday of week 12 as set on Yahoo.
         1. Trades may only involve two teams.
             1. Threeway trades may be proposed or discussed, but the managers must work out a way to execute the trade in multiple steps using only two managers at a time.
             1. During the multipart execution of a threeway trade, managers may object to any component trade, independant of the other trades.
 Furthermore, managers are not beholden to any agreement to make a trade in the future based on the conditions of any previous trade.
 For these reasons, threeway trades can never be guarenteed.
-        1. Tradebacks
+        1. Tradebacks and double trades are disallowed
             1. Tradebacks are when a manager makes a trade to gain a player that he or she once traded away without the player falling to Waivers or Free Agency between trades.
+            1. Double trades are when a manager trades a player that was acquired in a different trade less than 24 hours prior.
-            1. Tradebacks will be reversed immediately without a vote provided that a single manager points out that a tradeback occured within 24 hours of such trade.
+            1. Tradebacks and double trades will be reversed immediately without a vote provided that a single manager points out that a tradeback or double trade occured within 24 hours of such trade.
         1. At least one player must be transferred by each team involved in a trade.
         1. Expedited Trades
             1. Trades are processed immediately by Yahoo, but our rules states that trades may be objected within 24 hours after the trade is made and a vote to overturn a trade may take up to 36 hours after the trades is made.